Things to do in Kandy Sri Lanka

 The British Garrison Cenmetery, Kandy

-Explore the grave yard with a worker, eager to share history with you in exchange fr a small tip.
+Explore the graveyard with a worker, eager to share history with you in exchange fr a small tip.
 It’s quite fascinating.

 Up the hill behind the Temple of the Tooth and the National Museum is the British Garrison Cemetery (read more here).
 A touching reminder of how tough life was for early European residents.
-A young cemetery worker showed us around, he had memorised every inscription on every grave and could tell us all about the men, women and children who died while stationed in Sri Lanka.

 They were mostly very young, death came from malaria, typhoid, or wild elephants.
 We gave him a tip and promised to send him a photo.
 The boys were most interested in the monkey trap and wild pig footprints in the cemetery, but I think they got a little history out of our visit.